h-elsner/Bistory/README.md

 # Bistory
-Collect and categorize terminal command that one often forget
+Collect and categorize LINUX terminal command that one often forget